Malta: Religion

 The predominant religion in Malta is Catholicism.
 The second article of the Constitution of Malta establishes Catholicism as the state religion and it is also reflected in various elements of Maltese culture, although there are entrenched provisions for the freedom of religion.
-There are more than 360 churches in Malta, Gozo, and Comino, or one church for every 1,000 residents.
-The parish church (il-parroċċa or il-knisja parrokkjali) is the architectural and geographic focal point of every Maltese town and village.

 Malta is an Apostolic See; the Acts of the Apostles (Acts 28) tells of how St. Paul was shipwrecked on the island of "Melite", which many Biblical scholars identify with Malta, an episode dated around AD 60.
 Saint Publius is said to have been made Malta's first bishop.
-Further evidence of Christian practices and beliefs during the period of Roman persecution appears in catacombs that lie beneath various sites around Malta, including St. Paul's Catacombs.
-There are also a number of cave churches, including the grotto at Mellieħa, which is a Shrine of the Nativity of Our Lady where, according to legend, St. Luke painted a picture of the Virgin Mary.
-It has been a place of pilgrimage since the medieval period.

-For centuries, the Church in Malta was subordinate to the Diocese of Palermo, except when it was under Charles of Anjou, who appointed bishops for Malta, as did – on rare occasions – the Spanish and later, the Knights.
-Since 1808 all bishops of Malta have been Maltese.
-The patron saints of Malta are Saint Paul, Saint Publius, and Saint Agatha.
-Although not a patron saint, St George Preca (San Ġorġ Preca) is greatly revered as the first canonised Maltese saint.
-Various Catholic religious orders are present in Malta, including the Jesuits, Franciscans, Dominicans, Carmelites and Little Sisters of the Poor.

-There exists a considerable minority of Eastern Orthodox Christians in Malta, of which there are 16,457, according to the 2021 census; although the number may also include Oriental Orthodox Christians, who are not in communion with the former.
+There exists a considerable minority of Orthodox Christians in Malta, of which there are 16,457, according to the 2021 census; the number may include both Eastern Orthodox and Oriental Orthodox Christians.
 There are a small number of parishes belonging to each autocephalous Church, typically one for each.
 There are Greek, Russian, Serbian, Romanian, and Bulgarian Orthodox parishes located around Malta, mainly in Valletta.